How to Calculate Annual Percentage Rate (APR)

 - Adding the fee to the balance, we get P1,000 + P100 = P1,100.
 Taking the fraction of P100 to P1,100, we get 1 / 11 = 0.0909.
 So to find the compounded interest rate, we get (1.04 + 0.0909)12 - 1 = (1.13)12 - 1 = 3.3345 or 333.45%; and

 - The third method involves adding the fees in the timeline you create when finding the time value of money.
-This is how it would look like:
+This is what it would look like:

 The fee was subtracted from the balance.
 Then to find the APR, you just plug in the values for the formula of finding the time value of money.